1928 24 Hours of Le Mans: Entries

 Alfa Romeo had been vying with Bugatti for top Grand Prix honours in the mid-1920s.
-In sports-car racing they were also proving to be the team to beat with the fantastic new design from Vittorio Jano.
+In sports-car racing they were also proving to be the team to beat with the new design from Vittorio Jano.
 The 6C-1500 Super Sport dominated Italian races, including winning the new Mille Miglia event.
 The supercharged 1.5-litre version only put out 75 bhp but gave a top speed of 140 kp/h (85 mph).
 The Russian émigrée Count Boris Ivanowski entered one for the race.
 However, the ACO scrutineers rejected it, saying it was “too racy” with too many standard components of a touring car removed to be eligible.

 Itala’s best racing days were pre-war, but two cars came to Le Mans for the manufacturer’s only appearance.
 The Tipo 65 had a twin-cam 2-litre engine producing 70 bhp and capable of 130 kp/h (80 mph).
 Guy Benoist, winner of four Grand Prix in 1927 was partnered with former Chenard-Walcker driver Christian Dauvergne, while the two French nom-de-plumes “Sabipa” and “Christian” drove the other car.

 Like Itala, the British Lagonda company had been racing since before the war.
 The new 2-litre Speed Model had been very successful in 1927.
 It had a top speed of almost 150 kp/h (95 mph) and three were entered.
 Managed by former Bentley driver Bertie Kensington-Moir, he had former other ex-Bentley drivers Baron André d’Erlanger, Douglas Hawkes and Clive Gallop alongside regular drivers Francis Samuelson and Frank King (also Lagonda sales-manager).

 Alvis had also established itself in the British racing scene in the 1920s and was now concentrating on touring-car racing.
 The new FA12/50 model featured innovative front-wheel drive and could get up to 135 kp/h (85 mph) with its 1.5-litre 50 bhp engine.
 Two cars were entered for their racing debut, driven by Major Morris Harvey and George Purdy and Sammy Davis (race winner with Bentley) with Bill Urquhart-Dykes.
 However, only Harvey was really familiar with the different driving style of front-wheel drive.

 Salmson was back with just a two-car team but looking to emulate their success in 1927 it was strong on paper.
 The Grand Sport had proven reliability and was entered in the Biennial Cup with 1927 winners, works drivers Georges Casse and André Rousseau.
 The team also entered the only supercharged car to get to the starting line.
 With the new rules permitting blown engines taking effect this year, they were ineligible for the ’27-28 Biennial Cup.
 The 1.1-litre engine with a Cozette supercharger was equivalent to a 1.43-litre engine and therefore had 20 more laps added to its target distance.
 It was driven by Jean Hasley / Albert Perrot.